programmer-dream/whmcs_api/README.md

 # Install the application (nodejs selector)

-- Copy the AD-Saml GitHub files to the server (removing the - from the folder name)
+- Copy the AD-Saml GitHub files to the application cpanel accout (E.g. webhosting.demo.educationhost.co.uk)  (removing the - from the folder name)
 - In the cpanel account go to NodeJS selector and setup the application
 - Click NPM install and enter the following settings, make sure node is on node 11 or later